Systematic analysis of 3HDM symmetries: GCP transformations

 \section{GCP transformations}

-For simplicity, let us introduce two abbreviations for the most general scalar potentials: \begin{itemize} \item $V_\mathbb{C}$---the most general potential with complex parameters, as long as Hermiticity is preserved; \item $V_\mathbb{R}$---the potential restricted to real parameters, obtained by imposing the trivial CP transformation, which corresponds to $h_{ij} \mapsto h_{ji}$.
-In the literature, this potential is referred to as CP1, CP2, or CPa in the 3HDM context, despite describing identical physics.
-However, a real scalar potential might not necessarily indicate that it is generated by the trivial CP transformation; it could instead be viewed as accidental. \end{itemize}
+For simplicity, let us introduce two abbreviations for the most general scalar potentials: \begin{itemize} \item $V_\mathbb{C}$---the most general potential with complex parameters, as long as Hermiticity is preserved; \item $V_\mathbb{R}$---the $V_\mathbb{C}$ potential restricted to real parameters, which is obtained by imposing the trivial CP transformation, corresponding to $h_{ij} \mapsto h_{ji}$. \end{itemize}

+In the literature, this $V_\mathbb{R}$ potential is referred to as CP1, CP2, or CPa in the 3HDM context, despite describing identical physics.
+On the other hand, after imposing an HF symmetry directly on the $V_\mathbb{C}$ potential, one can arrive at a real scalar potential, which would be a restricted version of $V_\mathbb{R}$.
+In this case the HF symmetry automatically enforces the trivial CP symmetry.

-These two possibilities behave differently under symmetry constraints.
-Applying different generators to $V_\mathbb{C}$ and $V_\mathbb{R}$ may result in distinct scalar potentials, certain symmetries cannot be realised if one starts from $V_\mathbb{R}$.
-A simple illustration is provided by the $A_4$ and $S_4$ groups.
+Applying the same generators to $V_\mathbb{C}$ and $V_\mathbb{R}$ may result in distinct forms scalar potentials.
+Certain symmetries cannot be realised if one starts from $V_\mathbb{R}$: starting from $V_\mathbb{R}$ can artificially restrict the realisation of symmetries.
+A pedagogical illustration is provided by the $A_4$ and $S_4$ groups.
 These potentials share the same form, but the distinction is that the $A_4$-symmetric potential allows complex couplings.
 When these couplings are restricted to be real, the symmetry is automatically enhanced to $S_4$, since $S_n\cong A_n\rtimes \mathbb{Z}_2$, for $n \geq 2$.
 Explicitly,

-where implicit summation over repeated indices is assumed.
+where implicit summation over repeated indices is assumed and $i \neq j$.

-Following the notation of Ref.~\cite{Ivanov:2011ae}, we reserve the symbol ``$\ast$" to indicate the presence of GCP (anti-unitary) elements in a symmetry group; $\mathcal{G}^\ast$ is not a new group, but a label on a specific representation of the same $\mathcal{G}$.
-The off-diagonal block structure encodes the $\mathcal{U}$ sub-block of the GCP transformation, \textit{cf.}, eq.~\eqref{Eq:H_to_GCP}, while the full action also involves complex conjugation.
-Thus, writing $\mathcal{G}^\ast$ means the group acting on the $H$ space, $U^\mathrm{GCP} = \mathcal{G}^\ast$.